 Recognize all your accomplishments and good attributes.

 You may not recognize everything good about yourself but start taking note of the things you do notice.
 If you’re still struggling, ask your loved ones what they like about you.

 Tell yourself that “I am enough,” because you really are.
 You are incredible and you deserve happiness and good things.
 If you have trouble believing that, recognize that at least, you are a person and all people deserve decency!

 Set time aside for yourself.

-Whether it’s to watch a show you like, to doodle, to journal, to meditate, to go for a walk, to read a book, to listen to music, to taking pictures of your dog- taking quality time for yourself is a great mental reset.
+Whether it’s watching a show you like, doodling, journaling, meditating, going for a walk, reading a book, listening to music, or taking pictures of your dog.
+Taking quality time for yourself is a great mental reset.

 Spend time with your loved ones.

 Include other people in your self-care.
-Socialize safely and surround yourself by people who lift you up and bring out the best in you.
+Socialize safely and surround yourself with people who lift you up and bring out the best in you.

 If you’re struggling, consider looking into therapy.
 (Not everyone in therapy is crazy or has unresolved trauma.
 Maybe your life is stressful, you want an unbiased ear to talk to, or you need help finding solutions to questions that are bugging you.)

 While you push yourself to become greater, there needs to be a line between accepting where you are and striving to improve.